-- A. The Contractor shall commence work as directed by the City of Beaufort on the date of the Notice to Proceed. - B. All work indicated for this phase of the project as shown on the Contract Documents shall be completed within 120 calendar days after the commencement of the work, as defined by the notice to proceed.
+- A. The Contractor shall commence work as directed by the City of Beaufort on the date of the Notice to Proceed. - B. All work required by the Contract Documents shall be completed within 120 calendar days after the commencement of the work, as defined by the notice to proceed.